 Cross-Sell Insurance Products

-You wouldn’t necessarily think that selling your clients more insurance products would correlate with higher retention rates.
+You wouldn’t necessarily think that selling your insureds more insurance products would correlate with higher retention rates.
 But as mentioned, today’s consumer is all about convenience—and if you can provide that convenience by managing all their insurance needs, those customers are much more likely to stick with you.

 You don’t have control over the pricing set by insurance providers.
-But if you fall under the “independent agents” umbrella, you can shop different insurance companies for the most competitive rates—and then pass those rates on to your clients.
+But if you fall under the “independent agents” umbrella, you can shop different insurance companies for the most competitive rates—and then pass those rates on to your insureds.

-Putting in the legwork to get your clients the best deals on their policies pays off in terms of retention; when it comes time to renew their policies, they’ll remember you went above and beyond to get them the most competitive rates—and will want you to secure those rates again.
+Putting in the legwork to get your insureds the best deals on their policies pays off in terms of retention; when it comes time to renew their policies, they’ll remember you went above and beyond to get them the most competitive rates—and will want you to secure those rates again.

 Keep in Touch Throughout the Year...